Chironi/api-demo/README.md

   --header 'content-type: application/json' \
   --data '{\n	"paragraph" : "The paragraph to parse"\n}'
 ```
+Endpoint that returns a JSON array of the first N Fibonacci numbers.
+I use the a recursive
+algorithm that uses memoization for efficiency.
+The Big-O complexity is O(n).
 ```
 curl --request POST \
   --url http://localhost:8080/fibonacci-numbers \